 nucleotide numbering is g.1, g.2, g.3, …, etc. from the first to the last nucleotide of the reference sequence.
 Nucleotide numbers based on a genomic reference sequence do not include “+”, “-“, “*” or other prefixes.

-mitochondrial DNA reference sequences
+mitochondrial DNA reference sequence

-nucleotide numbering is m.1, m.2, m.3, …., etc. from the first to the last nucleotide of the reference sequence.
+a mitochnodrial reference sequence is a special circular genomic reference sequence.
+Nucleotide numbering is m.1, m.2, m.3, …., etc. from the first to the last nucleotide of the reference sequence.
 Nucleotide numbers based on a mitochondrial reference sequence do not include “+”, “-“, “*” or other prefixes.

 nucleotide numbering is based on the annotated protein isoform, the major translation product.